 This long illustrated poem is for children ages 5 – 12.
 A young man in his travels comes to a beautiful castle.
 But all is not what it seems.
 At the castle gate he meets the guard who tells him about the spell that is over the town.
 The guard senses that the lad has a good heart, and convinces him that he is the one to defeat the dragon who is stealing townspeople away.
 So the lad sets off knowing where to go, but is not entirely sure how to accomplish the task.
 It involves the feather of truth, which can change everything, but it is the lad’s ingenious delivery system that wins the day.
 The book teaches empathy for the greater good, courage to go forth in the world, and ingenuity to fulfill a difficult task.
 It also includes a short dictionary at the back of the book with words introduced in the story for increasing vocabulary usage.
 Along with Lita’s enchanting poem are the images by talented Los Angeles illustrator Francisco Enciso.
-To be released in November on the Amazon Kindle Kids Edition for easy downloads.
+To be released on the Amazon Kindle Kids Edition for easy downloads.

 Two stories of a romantic fantasy come together in one book about Roma Travelers set in 1871.
 The first story tells of a romance between a young girl named Pearl who travels in a vardo wagon with her family, and her lover Garridan who lives in the ancient and haunted Hoia Baciu Forest of Romania.
 They become trapped in that forest together by a mysterious overlord named Spiridon and his overseer Varujan.
 Pearl and Garridan must bargain their way out, but cannot do it without the help of Pearl’s family and a precise number of local townspeople.